Firey-builder/ESP32-Projects/README.md

-# ESP32 Engineering Projects Portfolio
+# ESP32 Projects Portfolio

-Welcome to my ESP32 Engineering Projects repository!
+Welcome to my ESP32 Projects repository!

 This repository showcases embedded systems projects that I independently designed, programmed, assembled and tested using the **ESP32** and **MicroPython**.
 These projects were created to strengthen my understanding of electronics, programming and hardware-software integration.